Graduate Resident Director Position Description

 - Other duties as assigned, including various administrative tasks needed for operating a residence hall.

-Resident Director or Area Coordinator, depending upon building assignments
+Resident Director or Area Director, depending upon building assignments

 To be eligible for an assistantship, students must be admitted to a degree-granting program at the University of Nevada, Reno and be in good academic standing.
 The students must maintain an overall graduate studies GPA of at least 3.00 and must be continuously enrolled in at least 6 graduate level credits throughout the duration of the assistantship.